nickpiggott/odr-dabmux-announcements-controller/README.md

 called when a *change* of state is required, not just to asset the current state.

 There is a PHP script named "announcements-caching-function.php" with an example function of such a caching approach in this repo.

+**DE-BOUNCING**

+This script implements a process for dealing with playout systems that may momentarily send an event that would cause the flag to be set inactive and then active again in a short period of time.
+This causes an annoying effect on the receiver.
+This script waits 2 seconds before processing an inactive command, during which time a request to go active will prevent the inactive event happening.

 **HTTP RESPONSE CODES**